 The health of your network can hinge on the swiftness with which you update your software and apply patches.
 Data breaches shouldn’t occur because of a failure to address known vulnerabilities.
 Businesses that don’t have a strict update policy need to implement one immediately.
 Plus, updates not only correct security holes, they also add new software features and improve existing ones.

 You need full insight to your network.
 From security cameras to printers and laptops, your vulnerabilities are growing every day.
 That’s why it’s critical to have a complete inventory of devices and users accessing your network.
 You can’t detect suspicious activity if you don’t know what’s in the environment.
 To improve network security, organizations should immediately gain insight to what’s happening on their network and keep a log history.

 3. Train your employees

 Whether you work in marketing, accounting or network infrastructure, everyone plays an important role in preventing a security incident.
 It’s important to keep security at the forefront of everything you do.
 Many security threats can be avoided by following your company’s best practices and official company security protocols, policies, and procedures.
 Make sure your employees are regularly reviewing your policies.

 4. Use multi-factor authentication

-Multi-factor authentication is a login verification method that requires you to prove beyond your password that you should be granted access to a system.
-According to Google this highly effective cybersecurity tool prevents 100% of automated bot attacks.
-And Microsoft found that accounts with multi-factor are 99.9% less likely to be compromised.
-Every business, no matter the size, should implement use multi-factor authentication.
+Multi-factor authentication (MFA) is a login verification method that requires you to prove beyond your password that you should be granted access to a system.
+A recent Microsoft study found that MFA reduces the risk of compromise by 99.22% and 98.56% in cases of leaked credentials.
+Every business, no matter the size, should implement multi-factor authentication.

 Bell also suggested organizations stay informed of credible threats through the Cybersecurity and Infrastructure Security Agency (CISA), which has recommended that all organizations adopt a heightened cybersecurity posture.
 Read the CISA recommendation here.